Skip to main content

 • Enrolling in an FSA?
 Check out the information below to decide your 2026 contribution level.

-*if you enroll in HSA health coverage, a medical care FSA is built into the plan; you can also choose to enroll in a child care FSA.
+*if you enroll in HSA health coverage, a health/medical care FSA is built into the plan; you can also choose to enroll in a dependent care FSA.

 Plan Details: